 - Critical Care Medicine (4 weeks) May be taken in Adult or Pediatric ICU

-(Pre-Requisites for Adult CCM: Med, Surg, Neuro; for Pedsiatric CCM: Med, Surg, Neuro, Peds)
+(Pre-Requisites for Adult CCM: Med, Surg, Neuro; for Pediatric CCM: Med, Surg, Neuro, Peds)

 - Emergency Medicine (4 weeks)